|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Veal cutlets are one of the easiest, quickest, and tastiest meals you can pull together for a last-minute dinner.
 And veal scallopini is a classic, some may say old-school, recipe.
-A few moments in the pan, a couple ingredients to create a sauce, and dinner is done—a recipe that is simple and delicious and ready in 15 minutes.
+A few moments in the pan; a couple of ingredients to create a sauce, and dinner is done—a recipe that is simple and delicious and ready in 15 minutes.
 These veal cutlets are cooked with butter, lemon, and capers and served over arugula; the heat from the veal and sauce gently wilt the leaves in a most pleasing fashion.
-All you need is some crusty bread or a side of roasted potatoes and you've got yourself dinner.
+All you need is some crusty bread or a side of roasted potatoes and you've got dinner.

 - 1 pound veal scallopini (or cutlets)

 - 1/4 teaspoon fine sea salt (plus more to taste)

 - 2 teaspoons vegetable oil

 - 2 tablespoons lemon juice (freshly squeezed)

 - 3 tablespoons butter (cut into 4 to 8 pieces)

 - 4 cups arugula leaves (loosely packed)